klee-contrib/focus-components/doc/DECLARE_ISSUE.md

 > Git limitation: the size of the attachments should not exceed 10 MB

-# Someone has already déclared my issue
+# Someone has already declared my issue

 This means that someone has also asked the same question, or has already encountered the same problem.